chrissm23/ParallelKDE.jl/docs/src/estimators/parallel_estimator.md

 - `time_step`: Size of the time step between iterations.
 Default is chosen for 250 iterations.
 - `n_steps`: Number of iterations to perform.
 Default is 250.
 This has precedence over `time_step`.
 - `fraction_buffer`: Percentage of the total time steps of persistence beyond the thresholds before registering the crossing event.
 Default is 0.03 (3%).
-- `fraction_stopping`: Maximum percentage of the total time steps allowed above `eps_high` before halting the estimated density updates.
+- `fraction_stopping`: Maximum percentage of the total time steps allowed before the next estimation update before halting the estimated density updates.
 Default is 0.2 (20%).
 - `eps_high`: Threshold for convergence of high density regions.
 Default is 0.0 for CPU and -1.0 for GPU.
 - `eps_low_id`: Threshold for convergence of low density regions.
 Default is 2.0 for CPU and 6.0 for GPU.